wrstscrnnm6/Rantionary/README.md

 RantVocab
 =========

-The official dictionary resources for Rant
+These are the official dictionaries for the Rant language.

+**Contributions are welcome.** I love new words!
+If you want to add something, be it big or small, send a pull request and I'll get to it within a couple days at the most.

 **Note:** These dictionaries contain potentially objectionable content.
-Such entries should be placed under a `#nsfw` context.
+Such entries should *always* be placed under a `#nsfw` context.
 Rant will exclude these entries by default when loading vocabulary, but if you want to include them, specify `NsfwFilter.Allow` in your `RantEngine` constructor.

-Contributions are welcome.
-If you want to add something, send a pull request and I'll get to it within a couple days at the most.

 *These files are made available publicly without license or restriction.
 Use them in any way you wish.*